conormalone/BDB25/README.md

 get metric of openness

 done
+get counts of targets in previous weeks/to date
 shift: stops before snap, do left, same side, right man in motion: going at snap, get direction of movement (towards ball)